Vangelis Moras: Hellas Verona

 On 1 July 2012, Moras signed for the Italian club Hellas Verona.
-After his first season there, he helped the club to win promotion to the Serie A. In June 2013, Panathinaikos is chasing the signature of the Greek international, as the club looks to begin rebuilding after a disappointing season.
-The Athenian giants missed out on European football for the first time in almost two decades last season and the club is expected to change its approach to the transfer market drastically this summer.
+After his first season there, the club was promoted to the Serie A. In June 2013, Panathinaikos was chasing the signature of the Greek international.
+The Athenian giants missed out on European football for the first time in almost two decades.

-A key part of that approach will be focusing on bringing in Greek players and staff, whilst avoiding the exorbitant wages it has previously paid for underperforming foreign players.
-Moras, who was a key part of Hellas Verona's promotion to Serie A last season, has reportedly been in contact with the club.
-Panathinaikos did not easily give up, offering him a two-year contract worth around €200-250,000 a year.
+Panathinaikos offered him a two-year contract worth around €200-250,000 a year.

-Eventually, the upcoming deal with Panathinaikos did not come to an end and the Greek defender signed with the club for another year.
-Moras scored his first goal for Verona against Varese scoring the winning goal.
+Eventually, the upcoming deal with Panathinaikos did not come to an end, and the Greek defender signed with the club for another year.
+Moras scored his first goal for Verona against Varese, scoring the winning goal.

-In a game against Bologna, Moras did not react to a biff from Jonatan Cristaldo during the Serie A match between his club and Bologna FC at Stadio Marc'Antonio Bentegodi on 2 March 2014 in Verona, showing his character and moral.
-Additionally, on 9 April 2014, in an interview had made clear that Hellas Verona are not thinking about Europe, but only finishing out the season well.
-The club has been one of the surprise packages of the season and until recently were in direct competition for a spot in the Europa League.
-However, on from a recent fall in form, their Greek international centre-back has made clear where focus truly lies.
-"Europe?
+In a game against Bologna, Moras did not react to a biff from Jonatan Cristaldo during the Serie A match between his club and Bologna FC at Stadio Marc'Antonio Bentegodi on 2 March 2014 in Verona.
+Additionally, on 9 April 2014, in an interview, he said "Europe?
 I don’t even want to hear that word," he told reporters at a trade event this week.
 "We are thinking about every Sunday's game, we will see at the end where we will be.
 I am not thinking about Europe, it is the only thing that can make me feel bad.
 Now we hope to close the season out very well, because it is good for the club and for the fans.
 This was a very difficult season, we were able to achieve safety in March and this was an important thing.
 It was not easy to reach this target and teams with more experienced players were not able to do it, and we have.
 Now let's enjoy this moment, we have been through some difficulties and we now think to finish well."